-'''

 fun pprint prt = writeln (Pretty.string_of prt)

-'''

-The point of the pretty-printing infrastructure is to aid the layout of text.
+The point of the pretty-printing infrastructure is to give hints about how to layout text and let Isabelle do the actual layout.
 Let us first explain how you can insert places where a line break can occur.
 For this assume the following function that replicates a string n times:

+'''

 fun rep n str = implode (replicate n str)

+'''